bedroost/review/README.md

 # Bedroost

-* Application to explore guest reviews for home-stay accommodations
+* Application to explore ratings and reviews for home-stay accommodations

 ## Demo
 ![bedroost-review-demo](https://i.imgur.com/WNGqodN.gifv)

 ## Features
 * Displays summary of reviews and ratings for a given accomodation.
 View total number of reviews, ratings for 6 individual categories, and overall rating that is accurate to the average ratings of 6 given categories.